Emurgo/yoroi/README.md

 1. Install Rust for Android `rustup target add aarch64-linux-android armv7-linux-androideabi i686-linux-android x86_64-linux-android`

 ### First time
+Make sure the rust targets for the platform you will work on (android/iOS) have been correctly installed with `rustup show`.
+Then:

 1. `yarn install`
 1. `yarn setup_configs` - links libraries to ios testnet build configurations